 Help Them Find Treatment

-It’s not always easy taking the first step to treatment.
+It’s not always easy to take the first step to treatment.
 Don’t force them to seek treatment, but consider doing some research about hoarding treatments and recommend them to him/her.
 When they are ready, find a qualified therapist to help them.

 Although helping a hoarder is a daunting job, creating a supportive environment will encourage them to seek help, and find ways start their journey towards the recovery process.
 When they’re ready, you can contact 1st Hoarding Clean Up together.
 We’ve been helping British Columbians declutter hoarding homes with compassionate, experienced technicians for years; we are here to help you!